mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 ### Shelly Pro EM 50 Setup

+_Shelly Pro EM 50 is optional: th: script can be installed directly on the Shelly dimmer and use MQTT to read the power and voltage._

 - Set static IP address
 - Make sure to place the A clamp around the main phase entering the house in the right direction
 - Add the `Shelly Solar Diverter` script to the Shelly Pro EM